tonyydl/TYPTT/README.md

 * Crawl discussion board order by popularity.
 * Designed simple and friendly interface for the home page.

-todo:

 * Enter each board.
 * Design article page.

+todo:

+* Optimize the user interface.
+* Filter article by title.

 ## Author